 The adjustment to American boarding school life is real.
 Students are often surprised by:

-Navigating U.S. boarding school admissions as an international family is genuinely complex — but families who work with an experienced consultant consistently report a smoother process and better outcomes.
+U.S. boarding school admissions as an international family is a complex process, but families who work with an experienced consultant consistently report a smoother experience and better outcomes.
 Book a free consultation to get started.